Kitura/BlueSocket/README.md

 let package = Package(
     name: "EchoServer",
 	dependencies: [
-		.Package(url: "https://github.com/IBM-Swift/BlueSocket.git", majorVersion: 0, minor: 9),
+		.Package(url: "https://github.com/IBM-Swift/BlueSocket.git", majorVersion: 0, minor: 10),
 		],
 	exclude: ["EchoServer.xcodeproj", "README.md", "Sources/Info.plist"]
 ```
 The following command sequence will build and run the echo server on Linux.
-If running on macOS or with the 8/23 toolchain, omit the `-Xcc -fblocks` switch as it's not needed on macOS.
+If running on macOS or with any toolchain **NEWER* than the 8/18 toolchain, you can omit the `-Xcc -fblocks` switch as it's no longer needed.
 ```
 $ swift build -Xcc -fblocks
 $ .build/debug/EchoServer
 Swift Echo Server Sample
-Connect with EchoClient iOS app or use Terminal via 'telnet 127.0.0.1 1337' Listening on port: 1337
+Connect with a command line window by entering 'telnet 127.0.0.1 1337' Listening on port: 1337
 ```